Hannibal: Battle of Lake Trasimene

 The only alternative route to central Italy lay at the mouth of the Arno.
-This area was practically one huge marsh, and happened to be overflowing more than usual during this particular season.
-Hannibal knew that this route was full of difficulties, but it remained the surest and certainly the quickest way to central Italy.
+This area was mostly marshland and happened to be overflowing more than usual that spring.
+Hannibal knew that this route was full of difficulties, but it remained the surest and quickest way to central Italy.
 Polybius claims that Hannibal's men marched for four days and three nights "through a land that was under water", suffering terribly from fatigue and enforced want of sleep.
 He crossed without opposition over both the Apennines (during which he lost his right eye because of conjunctivitis) and the seemingly impassable Arno, but he lost a large part of his force in the marshy lowlands of the Arno.
 He arrived in Etruria in the spring of 217 BC and decided to lure the main Roman army under Flaminius into a pitched battle by devastating the region that Flaminius had been sent to protect.
 As Polybius recounts, "he [Hannibal] calculated that, if he passed the camp and made a descent into the district beyond, Flaminius (partly for fear of popular reproach and partly of personal irritation) would be unable to endure watching passively the devastation of the country but would spontaneously follow him... and give him opportunities for attack."

 At the same time, Hannibal tried to break the allegiance of Rome's allies by proving that Flaminius was powerless to protect them.
 Despite this, Flaminius remained passively encamped at Arretium.
-Hannibal marched boldly around Flaminius' left flank, unable to draw him into battle by mere devastation, and effectively cut him off from Rome (thus executing the first recorded turning movement in military history).
+Hannibal marched boldly around Flaminius' left flank, unable to draw him into battle by mere devastation, and effectively cut him off from Rome, executing the first recorded turning movement in military history.
 He then advanced through the uplands of Etruria, provoking Flaminius into a hasty pursuit and catching him in a defile on the shore of Lake Trasimenus.
-There Hannibal destroyed Flaminius' army in the waters or on the adjoining slopes, killing Flaminius as well (see Battle of Lake Trasimene).
-This was the most costly ambush that the Romans ever sustained until the Battle of Carrhae against the Parthian Empire.

-Hannibal had now disposed of the only field force that could check his advance upon Rome, but he realized that, without siege engines, he could not hope to take the capital.
+There Hannibal destroyed Flaminius' army in the waters or on the adjoining slopes, killing Flaminius as well.
+This was the most costly ambush that the Romans ever sustained until the Battle of Carrhae in 53 BC.
+Hannibal had disposed of the only field force that could check his advance upon Rome.
+He realized that without siege engines, he could not hope to take the capital.
 He opted to exploit his victory by entering into central and southern Italy and encouraging a general revolt against the sovereign power.